TonyNTAHE/printf/README.md

-1. Tasks 1 focus on handling of some conversion specifiers: d and i.
+1. Tasks 1 focus on handling of some conversion specifiers: d and i. i - is the conversion specifier for int data type d - is also use as the conversion specifier for int data type

 2. Task 2 involves handling the custom conversion specifier, b.
     b: unsigned int argument converted to binary.

-3. This task involves handling the u, o, x, X conversion specifiers.
+3. This task involves handling the u, o, x, X conversion specifiers. u - is the conversion specifier for unsigned int
+    0 - is the conversion specifier for octal. the decimal value is converted to an octal value x - is the conversion specifier for lowercase Hexadecimal characters. a to e for 10 to 15 respectively X - is the conversion specifier for uppercase Hexadecimal characteres.
+A to E for 10 to 15 respectively.

 4. Task 4 uses a local buffer of 1024 chars in order to call write as little as possible.